 the growing publicity of Fatima.
 However, his effort backfired, as this only infuriated the crowd that had gathered for the

-the cloudless sky.
-Our Lady asked the children: "Continue to say the Rosary to bring about the end of the war."
-Then she said she would identify herself and perform a miracle in October.
+A crowd of 30,000 gathered on September 13, 1917 at Cova da Iria, and they were astonished when a luminous globe of light suddenly appeared in the cloudless sky.
+Our Lady told the children: "Continue to say the Rosary to bring about the end of the war."
+Then she said that Our Lord would also come and she would identify herself and perform a miracle in October.

 The night of October 12, 1917, a terrible storm and winds descended on Fatima and the surrounding areas.
 Nonetheless,